 8. Do sight interpreting of text 1 into Russian.
+9. Render texts 2 and 4 in Russian.

-- 9. Render texts 2 and 4 in Russian. - 10.
-Do a written translation of text 3 into Russian.
+1. Read texts 1 and 2, pick out the economic terms and give their English equivalents from task 1, Part I.

-- 1. Read texts 1 and 2, pick out the economic terms and give their English equivalents from task 1, Part I. - 2.
-Compare the economic notions and concepts in Part I and Part II.
+2. Compare the economic notions and concepts in Part I and Part II.